surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 **Default MSEG state**

-Once opened, you will see a shape working as an envelope if you're using a voice LFO or a triangle wave working as an LFO if you're using a scene LFO.
+Once opened, you will see a shape working as an envelope if you're using a voice LFO, or a triangle wave working as an LFO if you're using a scene LFO.
 In any case, you can either build upon these shapes if they suit your needs, or you can reset them to a simple straight line by right-clicking anywhere in the edit window, then choosing **Create -> Minimal MSEG**.
 More information on those menu entries can be